jaredmales/instGraph/doc/demo2.md

 ### Step 0:

 For Step 0 all the puts are in the default state of off.
-The beams are therefor off.
+The beams are therefore off.
 The demo outputs

 ```
   source2fwtelsim state   = off